ros-tooling/cross_compile/README.md

 Now, during the sysroot creation process, you should see the contents of `something.txt` printed during the execution of the custom script.

-NOTE: For trivial text files, as in the example above, you could just as easily create those files fully within the `--custom-setup-script`.
-However, for binary data such as precompiled libraries, this feature comes to the rescue.
+NOTE: for trivial text files, as in the preceding example, you could have created those files fully within the `--custom-setup-script`.
+But for large or binary data such as precompiled libraries, this feature comes to the rescue.

 ## Tutorial

 For a new user, this section walks you through a representative use case, step by step.

-In this tutorial, we will cross-compile the File Talker tool https://github.com/ros-tooling/file_talker against ROS2 Dashing, to run on an ARM64 Ubuntu system.
+This tutorial demonstrates how to cross-compile the [File Talker tool](https://github.com/ros-tooling/file_talker) against ROS2 Dashing, to run on an ARM64 Ubuntu system.
-This workflow can be generalized to any `.repos` file for your project.
+You can generalize this workflow to any `.repos` file for your project.

-NOTE: This tutorial currently assumes a Debian-based (including Ubuntu) Linux distribution as the host platform.
+NOTE: this tutorial assumes a Debian-based (including Ubuntu) Linux distribution as the host platform.

 ### Creating a cross-compilation workspace